GameDriver-io/gdio.unity_api.doc/gdio.unity_api.md

 ##### Summary

-Wait for an object to exist.
+Wait for an object to exist in the hierarchy.

 ##### Returns